Review of the Clever Coffee Dripper

 Then the Clever Coffee Dripper might be the perfect brewing tool for you.

-If you ask me almost everybody should have a Clever Coffee Dripper at home.
+If you ask me, most people could benefit from having a Clever Coffee Dripper at home.

 The Clever Coffee Dripper

 You’d be forgiven for seeing the Clever Coffee Dripper and thinking:

 On the surface, the brewer looks pretty much like a standard plastic Melitta filter cone.

 But go beyond appearances, and you’ll quickly realize that the Clever lives up to its name.